As light pollution increases, West Texas works to protect the world's largest 'dark sky reserve'

 "It makes me feel kind of small — not insignificant, but small, just part of this whole cosmos that we live in," said Cameron Howitt.

-Recent research shows the night sky in North America is getting brighter every year – on average, researchers say, you can see about 10 percent fewer stars than the year before.
+Recent research shows the night sky in North America is getting brighter every year — on average, researchers say, you can see about 10% fewer stars than the year before.
 But the Big Bend area in Texas has fended off the light glow that washes out starry nights.

 Loading...

-Hummel says the reason why it's important for the observatory to preserve the nighttime sky is pretty straightforward: you can't study the stars if you can't see them.
+Hummel said the reason why it's important for the observatory to preserve the nighttime sky is pretty straightforward: You can't study the stars if you can't see them.

 And that "good view" isn't just a boon to research, but the dark skies are important to the local economy and crucial to the environment and wildlife too.